Certificate of Airworthiness

 Renewal of a Certificate of Airworthiness

-Also 90 days before the expiry of the C of A, Continued Airworthiness Management Organization (CAMO) responsible for the aircraft, shall submit the Recommendation for the Renewal of a Certificate of Airworthiness AW201(R) along with the supporting documentation to the Principle Airworthiness Inspector (PAI), or by email to airworthiness@bcaa.bm
+Also, within 90 days before the expiry of the Certificate, the CAMO responsible for the aircraft shall submit the Recommendation for the Renewal of Certificate of Airworthiness – AW-201(r) along with the required supporting documentation, to the Principal Airworthiness Inspector directly or to airworthiness@bcaa.bm.

 Aircraft Inspection

-The aircraft must be made available for inspection by a Bermuda airworthiness inspector.
-The CAMO or Technical Coordinator must present the aircraft with all relevant records to the BCAA airworthiness inspector.
+The aircraft must be made available for inspection by an Airworthiness Inspector.
+The CAMO or Technical Coordinator will liaise with the Inspector to determine a mutually convenient time and location for the inspection and must present the aircraft with all relevant airworthiness records to the Inspector.

 The aircraft must be in the following condition: